River Gipping: Construction of the navigation

-The Trustees next asked the civil engineer John Rennie to assess the state of the project.
-His inspection was carried out in the presence of the Trustees on 13–15 December 1791, and he produced a report within a week.
+The trustees next asked the civil engineer John Rennie to assess the state of the project.
+His inspection was carried out in the presence of the trustees on 13–15 December 1791, and he produced a report within a week.
 He reported that the section from Stowmarket and Needham Market, the other main town on the waterway, was almost complete, but advised that the towpath would need to be raised in places.
 There were three turf and timber locks, but he suggested that further locks should be made of brick.
-He felt that while Jessop had laid out the plans prior to the obtaining of the initial Act of Parliament, there had been a failure to adequately survey the river and detail the works that would be required to construct the navigation.
+He felt that while Jessop had laid out the plans prior to the obtaining of the initial act of Parliament, there had been a failure to adequately survey the river and detail the works that would be required to construct the navigation.
 He particularly criticised Lenny's lack of accuracy, and recommended that a new survey should be made, so that the work needed could be identified.

 John Rennie replaced William Jessop as engineer in December 1791 and Richard Coats was appointed surveyor at a salary of £200 p.a. as somebody with knowledge of bricklaying and masonry work.
-Rennie was appointed chief engineer of the Chelmer and Blackwater Navigation in 1793 some 40 miles away and Coat's left in October 1793 with a £50 gratuity when he was appointed Rennie's resident engineer on a salary of £240p.a.
+Rennie was appointed chief engineer of the Chelmer and Blackwater Navigation in 1793 some 40 miles away and Coat's left in October 1793 with a £50 gratuity when he was appointed Rennie's resident engineer on a salary of £240 p.a.

-Rennie made his next report to the Trustees on 23 April 1792.
+Rennie made his next report to the trustees on 23 April 1792.
 He estimated that £12,762 would be required to finish the work, of which £6,600 would be needed for the remaining 12 locks, which he thought could be built for £550 each.
 He then inspected the lower river, and agreed that Jessop's original site for the junction between the navigation and the River Orwell was the best available.
-He suggested that the timber locks should be rebuilt, once the navigation began to make a profit, and recommended that another Act of Parliament should be obtained, to raise more money.
-The Act was obtained on 28 March 1793, which authorised the Trustees to borrow an extra £15,000, as the original capital had all been spent.
+He suggested that the timber locks should be rebuilt, once the navigation began to make a profit, and recommended that another act of Parliament should be obtained, to raise more money.
+The Ipswich and Stowmarket Navigation Act 1793 (33 Geo.
+3. c.
+20) was obtained on 28 March 1793, which authorised the trustees to borrow an extra £15,000, as the original capital had all been spent.
 The final cost of construction was £26,263, which was nearly double the original estimate.
 The waterway was just under 17 mi long from Ipswich to Stowmarket, rising 90 ft through 15 locks of broad construction each 55 by 14 ft, suitable for barges with a draught of 3 ft 4 in.
 It was opened throughout on 14 September 1793.